 2.3.1 User restricted Views

-All of this views require authentication in the form of a valid grid certificate issued by a recognised CA, the portal has an internal metadata table with all the approved staff compiled from other operational tools.
+All these views require authentication in the form of a valid grid certificate issued by a CA recognised in EGI.
+The portal has an internal metadata table with all the approved staff compiled from other operational tools.

 These views are restricted since they expose UserDN records, with link the accounting with individuals with full names and affiliations.
 There are other views that use these tables, like the InterNGI reports, but these views anonymize sensible data.